rmanly/munki_preflight/README.md

 # munki_preflight

+**NOTE:** this will work but only if it is munki's only *preflight* script.
+I used to run it via munkireport-php's preflight.d directory which was deprecated last summer.

 This will abort munki auto runs during school hours.

 This is in response to infrequently used laptops being removed from a cart and performing poorly, but is honestly something that has been on the back burner for a while.